 - IPv4/IPv6 addresses configured on the Services interface (eth0) must be on different subnets.

-- DNS Service—ensure you have created views, zones, deployment
+- DNS service—you have created views, zones, deployment roles, and

-roles, and resource records, required for your Anycast BGP network and have deployed DNS
+resource records required for your Anycast BGP network and you have deployed DNS service

 Anycast BGP requires an Autonomous System Number (ASN) allocated for each Autonomous System in the Anycast BGP network.
 Any ASNs used in the Internet must be officially registered and allocated by the Internet Assigned Numbers Authority (IANA).
 If ASNs are only used within a corporate network and the corresponding AS has no direct connection to the Internet, then ASNs may be chosen freely from within the range reserved for private use: 64512-65534.